ctools/ctools/doc/source/users/reference_manual/csphagen.rst

 The outputs are:

-1) the PHA, ARF, RMF files, either separately for each observation, or stacked for a set of observations,
+1) the PHA, ARF, RMF files, either separately for each observation, or stacked for a set of observations;
 2) DS9 regions files listing the source and background regions for each observation;
 3) a new observation definition XML file.